SamySam0/BaBee/readme.md

 # BaBee: An Autonomous Quadrotor for Agilicious-based Agents using Reinforcement Learning.
 This project aims to autonomously flight an Agilicious-based agent using Reinforcement Learning.
-The physical properties of the drone can be found (and changed) in `/UAV`, and pre-trained models in `/checkpoints`.
+The physical properties of the quadrotor can be found (and changed) in `/UAV`, and pre-trained models in `/checkpoints`.

-The project aims to produce a Nominal model to flight the quadrotor, an Attacker model to make an optimal attack on the quadrotor's sensors as a Man-in-the-Middle, and a Defender model to provide an optimal countermeasure on the quadrotor's attack.
+Was produced: a Nominal model to flight the quadrotor, an Attacker model to make an optimal attack on the quadrotor's sensors as a Man-in-the-Middle, and a Defender model to provide an optimal countermeasure on the quadrotor's attack.

 ## Setup